 Living in the same home

 You can't get housing benefit for rent you pay to a close family member you live with.
-For example, if you're living with your parents and paying towards household costs.

 People who count as close family members are your:

-- parents or step-parents
+- parents, parents-in-law or step-parents

 - sisters or brothers